cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 - Outliers
 New analyses are being continuously added to Cleanlab Studio.
 The raw outputs of each analysis will be available to download as Cleanlab columns by calling ``studio.download_cleanlab_columns()``.

-For each analysis we will often expose two columns, one being a numeric score between 0 and 1 indicating the quality of a sample for that analysis (lower score means lower quality), and the other being a boolean, which indicates whether the sample is likely to have an issue or not.
-The different analyses are run separately, and hence they should be independently.
-For example, samples with label issues are not neccessarily outliers, and vice versa, and it is possible to have a sample with label issue marked as ``False``, but outlier marked as ``True``.
+Most analyses produce two columns, one being a numeric score between 0 and 1 indicating the quality of a sample for that analysis (lower score means lower quality), and the other being a boolean, which indicates whether the sample is likely to have an issue or not.
+The different analyses are run separately, and hence they should be treated independently.
+For example, samples with label issues are not necessarily outliers, and vice versa, and it is possible to have a sample with label issue marked as ``False``, but outlier marked as ``True``.
+Furthermore, it is possible to have samples with label issue marked as ``True` **and** outlier marked as ``True``: these are the raw results from the analyses, and you may interpret them as appropriate (e.g., if a data point is an outlier, it may be irrelevant that it's also likely a label issue).

 We give more details on the different Cleanlab columns below.